sanka-p/comp-architecture/notes/VLSI/03-High-Level-Synthesis.md

 2. **Exploration:** Automated trade-off analysis (constraints → multiple implementations)
 3. **Verification:** Algorithm-level testbenches reuse (C testbench validates both C and RTL)
 4. **Accessibility:** Software engineers can contribute to hardware design

+**Challenges**:
+- Down the flow the QoR may degrade due to other metrics such as congestion not taken into account.
+- Incremental changes:
+	- Lacks readability and debuggability
+- Verification challenges

 ### 1.2 HLS Workflow